NZ sharemarket weakens at open after Reserve Bank cuts rates

 "The rate cut should be positive, but most of it would be priced in.
 Although, the speed at which they were cut has been a surprise."

 Lender Westpac Banking Corp rose 9.6 per cent to $18.80 and Australia and New Zealand Banking Group climbed 7.9 per cent to $18.90.

 The dual-listed banking stocks caught up with the Australian equity market, which closed 4.4 per cent higher after on Friday having slumped as much as 8 per cent during the session.
 Much of the dramatic comeback occurred after the New Zealand market had closed for the weekend.

 ASX futures were recently up 61 points at 5,655.

-Outside the benchmark index, Serko dropped 8 per cent to $2.10 after the online travel booking app designer said the travel restrictions made it too hard to predict the impact of the outbreak on earnings.
+Serko said in a statement to the NZX that the travel restrictions made it too hard to predict the impact of the outbreak on earnings.
 It withdrew its guidance.

 Good Spirits Hospitality also withdrew its earnings guidance on the restrictions, saying the impact was going to be bigger than anticipated.

 The restaurant and bar operator also said it's started talking to its shareholder and lender, Pacific Dawn, about extending and amending its banking facilities.
 The shares dropped 2.9 per cent to 13.6 cents.

 Wellington Drive Technologies fell 6.5 per cent to 13 cents after it said its supply chain is still being affected by the outbreak, and that first-quarter revenue was below expectations.